Prairie Festival 2026 - Celebrating 50th Anniversary of The Land Institute

 Held over the last weekend of September along the banks of the Smoky Hill River on The Land Institute’s home campus outside Salina, Kansas, the festival revolves around “low tech” presentations by notable guests in The Land Institute’s Big Barn.

-The Prairie Festival offers a unique opportunity to interact with some of the world’s most compelling authors, thinkers, artists, and advocates focused on agriculture, the environment, science, sustainability, and social and environmental justice.
+The Prairie Festival offers a unique opportunity to interact with some of the world’s most compelling authors, thinkers, artists, and advocates focused on agriculture, food, the environment, science, sustainability, and social and environmental justice.

 Our science staff provides tours and an in-depth update on our plant breeding and ecology work and partnerships.
 There’s excellent food and music, the Hedge Fire Circle, and always a few surprises.
 Join us for the “intellectual hootenanny,” that has become a remarkable can’t-miss event on the prairie.